HeartWise-AI/pacs-ai-backend/api-pacs/README.md

 To build, run:
 - make run

-To run the container:
+To run the container in local environment:
-- make up
+- make up-local